 the student to obtain and complete the application form, and

-incurred by the student.
-Upon meeting the requirements set
+NCLEX-RN testing center.
+Upon meeting the requirements set forth

-forth in the School's Graduation Policy, including proof of
+in the School's Graduation Policy, the Director of the School

-School will send a Program Completion form to the appropriate
+will send a program completion form to the appropriate Board of

-Board of Nursing to meet the eligibility requirements to take
+Nursing to meet the eligibility requirements to take the

-the NCLEX-RN examination Upon successful completion of the NCLEX-RN
+NCLEX-RN examination.
+Upon successful completion of the NCLEX-RN

 examination, the graduate will be licensed to practice as a